1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 FAQs: Gorman Rupp Seal vs. Standard Pump Seals

-Gorman Rupp seals are engineered specifically for the hydraulic loads, shaft tolerances, and slurry-handling design of Gorman-Rupp pumps.
+Gorman Rupp Pump Seals are engineered specifically for the hydraulic loads, shaft tolerances, and slurry-handling design of Gorman-Rupp pumps.
 Their silicon-carbide faces and Viton elastomers resist abrasion, solids, and corrosive media far better than generic seals.
 This results in longer life, fewer leaks, and better reliability in wastewater, industrial slurry, and ANSI pump operations.

 2. Is it safe to replace a Gorman Rupp OEM seal with a universal mechanical seal?